Spec Ops: The Line: Critical reception

-The game's overall narrative was highly praised by critics; many considered it compelling and mature, and viewed it as the standout feature of the game.
+The overall narrative was highly praised by critics; many considered it compelling and mature, and viewed it as the standout feature of the game.
 Some believed that the story had an excellent presentation with decent voice-acting, memorable characters, and an atmospheric soundtrack.
 North's performance was particularly praised.
-Many critics thought it was a bold attempt by Yager and that the story about mistakes and consequences allowed the game's narrative to exceed its competitors in terms of quality.
+Many critics thought it was a bold attempt by Yager and that the story about mistakes and consequences allowed the narrative to exceed its competitors in terms of quality.
 Some critics believed that Yager deserves respect for successfully creating a message through the story and delivering it to the player, and trying to do something different.
-Mitch Dyer of IGN thought that the game's narrative made violence "meaningful", and that the story was unexpectedly good and personal.
+Mitch Dyer of IGN thought that the narrative made violence "meaningful", and that the story was unexpectedly good and personal.
 Some believed the story is impactful and at times shocking, and that the plot would make "Modern Warfare 2s infamous No Russian look pretty tame".
 The game's choices were praised for being "powerful" despite not offering a branching storyline.
 Some critics believed that these choices are provocative, organic, impactful, and upsetting, though also at times unsatisfying, hollow, and binary.
-The endings of the game were praised.
+The endings were praised.
 Some critics noted that emotionally Spec Ops: The Line is not a pleasant game.

 Some critics believe that Spec Ops: The Line does not intend the combat to be a fun experience for the player, citing the contrast between its messaging and its rather formulaic gameplay, but rather that its aims were to engage the player by critiquing the shooter genre, claiming it to be removed from reality and providing players with an unrealistic, morally dichotomous, escapist fantasy.
 Curtis Silver, from Wired, wrote that Captain Martin Walker was a "great vessel, in gameplay and proxy, to carry the human disaster of war".
 The scene depicting the use of white phosphorus has been the subject of much scrutiny due to imagery that includes the corpse of a mother clutching her child, and was described as "troubling".
 In response to complaints that the massacre was unnecessary or exploitative, Williams justified the scene by saying that the plot device was intended to evoke players' anger, and that a valid way to end the game is simply for the player to put the controller down and stop playing.
-Nonetheless, the sequence is considered to be a defining moment of the game's story, and is praised by many critics.
+Nonetheless, the sequence is considered to be a defining moment of the story, and is praised by many critics.
 Davis added that the game received a positive response from war veterans and their families for its depiction of post-traumatic stress disorder and its portrayals of soldiers and civilians.